The Lifebelt Particle Filter for robust estimation from low-valued count data: Background and Problem statement

-For all these methods to work, it is key to have a \textit{good} mechanism to sample from the filtering distribution.
-Here \textit{good} is defined from an importance-sampling perspective: the closer the proposals for the latent state match the true latent state, the better the estimator of the likelihood will be, and hence the inference.
-If the particles sampled for the latent state are not consistent with the true filtering distribution, a phenomenon known as \textit{particle degradation} takes place: as the sequential approximation progresses, fewer and fewer particles have a non-negligible importance weight, and therefore the particles become non-representative of the filtering distribution.
-The most serious outcome is \textit{particle collapse}, which happens when all the particle have weight equal to 0.
+{\Ac{SMC} samplers are based on importance sampling, hence their performance depends on the discrepancy between the importance distribution $q(\cdot)$ used in [Step 2] and the target distribution \cite{robert2004monte}. } If {the importance distribution is very different from the filtering distribution, the majority of} the particles {proposed} for the latent state {will fall in a low-probability region of the} true filtering distribution.
+This leads to {particle degradation}: as the sequential approximation progresses, fewer and fewer particles have a non-negligible importance weight $ w_{t}^{(n)}$, and the remaining particles become non-representative of the filtering distribution.
+The most serious outcome is {particle collapse}, which happens when all the particle have weight equal to 0: { }

-This problem is exacerbated in \acp{SSM} involving discrete low-valued \acp{r.v.}.
-Often these systems involve distributions on bounded spaces, such as Binomial or Multinomial \acp{r.v.}, either in the state or in the observation distributions: the support of these variables is restricted and it can be very hard to find an importance distribution that covers the support and while proposing values around the mass of the filtering distribution.
-Another challenging example can be that of \ac{ABC} where the weight is often assigned according to an indicator function (equal to 1 if the synthetic observations are within some distance from the true observations or 0 otherwise), which is also likely to lead to particle collapse in a discrete low-count context.
-The problem is even more severe when the observation distribution is highly concentrated, leaving little space for importance proposals with weight greater than 0.
-The \textit{chained} dynamics of many discrete \acp{SSM} are the underlying cause of this problem: not only do the particles sampled need to be coherent with the observations at time point $ t $, but also with the future observations, to allow the full run of the importance sampling mechanism from the beginning to the end of the time series.
-Atypical data and outliers challenge even more these mechanisms, provoking full particle collapse when just one new data point is included after a fairly well-behaved particle set.
+This problem is exacerbated in \acp{SSM} {where the state distributions are discrete and/or bounded, (e.g. chained systems of Binomial or Multinomial \acp{r.v.})}: the support of these variables is restricted and it can be very hard to find an importance distribution that covers the support while proposing values around the mass of the filtering distribution.

+The problem is even more severe when the observation distribution is highly concentrated (which can happen as a consequence of low value data), leaving little space for importance proposals with weight greater than 0.
+The {chained} dynamics of many such \acp{SSM} are the underlying cause of this problem: the particles sampled need to be coherent not only with the observations at time point $ t $, but also with the future observations, to allow the full run of the importance sampling mechanism {from $t=1$ to $T$.} Atypical data and outliers challenge even more these mechanisms, provoking full particle collapse when just one new data point is included after a fairly well-behaved particle set up to that point.